 - certificates of employment or reference letters confirming your work history (i.e. confirming work periods and job titles), please note that the originals may be requested at any time during your contract period

-Once you have received your employment contract, please send the documents marked with an * to the specified person and address as soon as possible.
-All other documents can be submitted by e-mail as well:
+Once you have received your employment contract, please send the following documents as soon as possible to the specified person and address:

 - the signed duplicate of your contract*